Diagnostic Testing

 Functional Stool Testing

-This state of the art test uses PCR DNA technology to evaluate the microbiome.
-We can now finally get an accurate picture of the bacteria (beneficial and pathogenic), yeast, viruses, and parasites that live in the digestive tract.
-This test also measures markers of inflammation, pancreatic enzymes, zonulin (a sign of leaky gut), immune function in the digestive tract, and detoxification.
-It is a great way to determine what is working and what is not working in your digestion.
+This state-of-the-art functional stool testing uses PCR DNA technology for advanced microbiome testing.
+We can now get a more accurate picture of the bacteria, both beneficial and pathogenic, yeast, viruses, and parasites that live in the digestive tract.
+This PCR stool testing also measures markers of inflammation, pancreatic enzymes, zonulin, which may indicate leaky gut, immune function in the digestive tract, and detoxification.
+It is a great way to determine what is working and what is not working in your digestion and overall gut health.

 Dutch Dried Urine Hormone testing

 Hormone testing can be done through blood, saliva, or urine.
-When a very comprehensive picture of hormone balance is required, the DUTCH test offers the most extensive profile of sex (Estrogens, progesterone, testosterone) and adrenal hormones (Cortisol, DHEA) along with their metabolites.
-This is particularly important for estrogen where some metabolites are protective while other metabolites can cause DNA damage and contribute to certain cancers.
+When a very comprehensive picture of hormone balance is required, the DUTCH hormone test offers one of the most extensive profiles of sex hormones, including estrogen, progesterone, and testosterone, along with adrenal hormones like cortisol and DHEA and their metabolites.
+This form of hormone balance testing is particularly important for estrogen metabolism, where some metabolites are protective while others may contribute to DNA damage and certain cancers.

 Saliva Hormone testing

 Assessing hormones through saliva has several advantages over bloodwork.
-Saliva collection is typically done at home which allows several collection readings throughout the day.
-This is particularly helpful for cortisol which changes significantly with circadian rhythm.
-It also accurately measures “active” hormone levels as opposed to total levels.
+Saliva hormone testing is typically done at home, allowing several collection readings throughout the day.
+This is particularly helpful for cortisol testing because cortisol levels change significantly with circadian rhythm.
+It also accurately measures “active” hormone levels as opposed to total hormone levels.

 Functional nutrition testing